-Reunification Palace - A landmark of Saigon, it was the home and workplace of the President of South Vietnam during the Vietnam War, and the site of the end of the war during the Vietnam War, and the site of the end of the war during the Fall of Saigon on 30th April 1975, when a North Vietnamese Army tank crashed through its gates.
+Reunification Palace - Built on the site of the former Norodom Palace, the palace is a landmark in Ho Chi Minh City.
+It was designed by architect Ngô Viết Thụ and was the home and workplace of the President of South Vietnam during the Vietnam War.
+It was the site of the end of the Vietnam War during the Fall of Saigon on 30th April 1975, when a North Vietnamese Army tank crashed through its gates.